 We invite you to share your desires with the vocation directress, and ask any questions or clarifications about what you believe God is asking of you.
-If you are curious enough about the Dominican contemplative life, you can ask to experience it for a three month period called aspirancy.
+If you are curious enough about the Dominican contemplative life, you can ask to experience it for a two month period called aspirancy.
 With the aid of the Liturgy, common life, silent prayer, Adoration, meditation and study of the Word of God, you can, in simplicity and joy, discern more precisely your call to Dominican monastic life.

 If you still feel God is calling you to this way of life, and the community confirms your aspiration, you can request to enter the monastery and begin your formation as a postulant for one year while continuing your discernment.